reddimohan/100-Days-of-ML-Code/Log.md

 * Reading datasets using pandas and numpy libraries
 * Read about Data Preprocessing
     * Handling missing data in dataset
-    * Handling Categorical variables
-	    * LabelEncoder
-	    * RangeEncoder
-	    * OneHotEncoders
+    * Handling Categorical variables with OneHotEncoders Since Machine Learning models are based on mathematical equations, so it can cause problems with this kind of variables.

 #### I will do some practicals tomorrow based on today readings and upload here.